vvroul/ravvle/README.md

-# ravvle
+# Ravvle

-Ravvle is a short puzzle game made in PuzzleScript, about a ravenous digital dinosaur and a baker.
+A digital dinosaur materialized in the human world and it's really...really hungry for freshly baked bread.
+Fortunately, there's a bakery right in front of it, when it wakes up.
+Will it succeed in eating all the freshly baked bread while avoiding being seen?